shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-deal-line-item.md

 - **Ads.txt**: Do not use (not supported for deal line items).

 > [!NOTE]
 > The use of Inventory Lists (e.g., allowlists, blocklists) will constrain whatever **Inventory Type** selections you make.
-For example, if you target an allowlist, the **Inventory Type** option you select will be limited to only those domains/apps in that allowlist.
-If you target a blocklist, the **Inventory
+For example, if you target an allowlist,
+> the **Inventory Type** option you select will be limited to only those domains/apps in that allowlist.
+If you target a blocklist, the **Inventory Type** option you select
-> Type** option you select will serve on everything but the domains/apps in that blocklist.
+> will serve on everything but the domains/apps in that blocklist.

-## Frequency & recency
+## Frequency & Recency

 A frequency cap is the total number of ads shown to a user.
-A recency cap is the pace at which ads are shown to a user. **Frequency and recency** caps can be set on deal line items (as well as on the parent insertion order and advertiser).
+A recency cap is the pace at which ads are shown to a user. **Frequency and Recency** caps can be set on deal line items (as well as on the parent insertion order and advertiser).
 To apply frequency and recency caps, set the Frequency & Recency toggle to **Caps on** and enter the appropriate
 **Frequency** and **Recency** settings (see [Frequency and Recency Caps](frequency-and-recency-caps.md) for detailed setup information).

 ## Targeting